h-griffin/datingapp/README.md

     - use user-params as key
     - for each key/query store response
     - use map to store key and values
-- go to api get members and dont have them in cache, if in cache and query is identical then retrive from cache
+- go to api get members and dont have them in cache, if in cache and query is identical then retrieve from cache
     - stores page results in memory if query is same

 - save member cache settings for member detail page